nadineabuodeh/Database-Operations-in-JavaFX/README.md

 ## Overview

-This repository contains a JavaFX application designed for performing basic CRUD (Create, Read, Update, Delete) operations on a MySQL database using XXAMP (a variant of XAMPP).
+This repository contains a JavaFX application designed for performing basic CRUD (Create, Read, Update, Delete) operations on a MySQL database using XXAMP.
 The application is built to showcase the integration of JavaFX with a backend database, allowing users to interact with data through a graphical user interface.

 ## Requirements